We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Restore power by plugging it back in

-- Turn the switch from off to on.
+- Turn the switch from Off to On.

-Unplug the Appliance
+#4 Unplug the Appliance

-- Once plugged in, push on the feeler arm a couple of times.
-This will force water to pour into the ice maker which it will then cool and form into ice.
+Once you have unplugged the appliance, I recommend waiting ten minutes and plugging it back in.
+Then, push on the feeler arm a couple of times to force water to pour into the ice maker, which will cool and form ice.

-What You Should Do if the Ice Maker Still Won’t Reset?
+What Should You Do if the Ice Maker Still Won’t Reset?

 |Problem||How to Fix It|

-|A Mechanical Malfunction||If the problem is with the ice maker’s mechanics, then you should call a professional to fix it.
-Attempting to fix mechanical problems on your own could invalidate your warranty.|
+|A Mechanical or Electrical Problem||If the problem concerns the ice maker’s mechanics or electronics, I recommend calling a professional.
+Attempting to fix the ice maker on your own could void your warranty.|

-|A Damaged Part||If the problem is with the feeler arm, removable ice tray, or cover plate, then you may be able to fix it yourself.
-If the problem lies with one of the internal parts, then you will need to call a professional to replace it.|
+|A Damaged Part||If the problem is with the feeler arm, removable ice tray, or cover plate, you can fix it by replacing any damaged component.
+But, if the problem lies with one of the internal parts, you must call a professional.|

-If these tips haven’t helped – don’t worry.
-There may be other quick fixes you can try.
+If the tips above haven’t helped – don’t worry.
+There are other quick fixes you can try.

-We’re fortunate enough to have a lot of readers on our website, but unfortunately I can’t answer everyone’s questions personally.
+We’re fortunate enough to have a lot of readers on our website, but unfortunately, I can’t answer everyone’s questions personally.
 To help, we’ve teamed up with JustAnswer to connect you to a qualified Appliance expert.

 You can connect with an appliance expert below, who will help you solve your specific issue.
 They do charge a small trial fee, so just remember to cancel the trial once you get your ice maker working again.